-Risk from foreign exchange rate fluctuation
+6. Risk from foreign exchange rate fluctuation

 The core content of Mono Group includes international films and series.
 The agreement to acquire rights is often based on foreign currency which risks of fluctuation and is unpredictable due to many factors, such as internal economic fundamentals, monetary and financial policy, global economic conditions, speculation and political stability at home and internationally.
-The volatile foreign exchange rate may affect business sector, particular for those depending on forest exchange rate that leads to gain or loss.
+The volatile foreign exchange rate may affect business sector, particular for those depending on foreign exchange rate that leads to gain or loss.

-As fluctuation of exchange rate is uncontrollable, the Company resolves the problem by using Forward FX that complies with international purchasing plan and other payments. the appropriate tool to prevent the risk.
+As fluctuation of exchange rate is uncontrollable, the Company resolves the problem by using Forward risk.
 This is the appropriate tool to prevent the risk, and so cost management is more accurate.